eon01/load_testing_locust/README.md

 pip install locustio
 ```

-Now in the proejct root directory, create the locustfile.py file that will describe our testing scenarios:
+Now in the project root directory, create the locustfile.py file that will describe our testing scenarios:

 ```
 from locust import HttpLocust, TaskSet, task